contentful/contentful.java/README.md

 In addition to returning the Content in a fashion flexible for various use-cases, this feature also uses the [select](#select) filter to only return the fields required, making the response smaller and more focused.

 > Notes:
-> * Specifying a `value` for the `@ContentfulField`-annotation , will use the value of the similarly called field instead of the name of the custom field.
+> * Specifying a `value` for the `@ContentfulField`-annotation , will use the value of the similarly called field id instead of the name of the custom field.
 > * A `locale` can be used to specify a given locale of this entry.
 If no locale is given, the default locale will be used.
 > * `@ContentfulSystemField` is used for CDAEntries attributes (`sys.id`, etc) to be inserted.
 > * Currently only one type is transformed.
 A cat cannot have another content type transformed.
 Using CDAEntries instead is recommended.